-Tyler Green is the author of Carleton Watkins: Making the West American, which will be published by University of California Press this fall.
-It is my first book.
+Tyler Green is the author of Carleton Watkins: Making the West American, which is new from University of California Press.
+It is Green’s first book.

 Watkins is available at better bookstores (well, the best bookstores tbh), and from Amazon, UC Press, Bookfinder and your local independent bookstore (via IndieBound).

 Please use the menus above to discover other books in which my work has appeared, information on author appearances related to Watkins, images of the over 450 artworks discussed in Watkins, and more.